strawberryfield/breakfast/postmortem/postmortem.md

 and finally came up with a little story that I wanted to present at the IFComp to collect opinions and suggestions.

 I was ready for any kind of feedback.

+### About me

+I got my first camera at the age of 8 and have never stopped taking pictures since.

+I have been interested in programming since 1981, when I was given a Texas TI-58C calculator.
+Then I moved on to the glorious Commodore 64 and finally to the PC.
+I have used all kinds of operating systems, hardware architectures and programming languages.

+Often my artistic work is a mockery of the environment in which it is developed: the photographic exhibition 'The Quantum Photographer', where photographers are photographed; the "Taufererbahn" railway simulator, where a serious simulation environment becomes a children's game, and this story, where the protagonist's girlfriend reminds him that he is not playing an adventure game.

+### A long list of things that could not be appreciated